International Olympic Committee: Amateurism and professionalism

 De Coubertin was influenced by the aristocratic ethos exemplified by English public schools.
 The public schools subscribed to the belief that sport formed an important part of education but that practicing or training was considered cheating.
 As class structure evolved through the 20th century, the definition of the amateur athlete as an aristocratic gentleman became outdated.
 The advent of the state-sponsored "full-time amateur athlete" of Eastern Bloc countries further eroded the notion of the pure amateur, as it put Western, self-financed amateurs at a disadvantage.
 The Soviet Union entered teams of athletes who were all nominally students, soldiers, or working in a profession, but many of whom were paid by the state to train on a full-time basis.
 Nevertheless, the IOC held to the traditional rules regarding amateurism.

 Near the end of the 1960s, the Canadian Amateur Hockey Association (CAHA) felt their amateur players could no longer be competitive against the Soviet full-time athletes and other constantly improving European teams.
 They pushed for the ability to use players from professional leagues, but met opposition from the IIHF and IOC.
 At the IIHF Congress in 1969, the IIHF decided to allow Canada to use nine non-NHL professional hockey players at the 1970 World Championships in Montreal and Winnipeg, Manitoba, Canada.
 The decision was reversed in January 1970 after Brundage declared that the change would put ice hockey's status as an Olympic sport in jeopardy.
 In response, Canada withdrew from international ice hockey competition and officials stated that they would not return until "open competition" was instituted.

 Beginning in the 1970s, amateurism was gradually phased out of the Olympic Charter.
 After the 1988 Games, the IOC decided to make all professional athletes eligible for the Olympics, subject to the approval of the IFOSs.

 Bid controversies

 1976 Winter Olympics

 The Games were originally awarded to Denver on 12 May 1970, but a steep rise in costs led to Colorado voters' rejection on 7 November 1972, by 60% of the vote, of a $5 million bond issue to finance the Games with public funds.

 Denver officially withdrew on 15 November: the IOC then offered the Games to Whistler, British Columbia, Canada, but they too declined due to a change of government following elections.

 Salt Lake City, Utah, a 1972 Winter Olympics final candidate (who eventually hosted the 2002 Winter Olympics) offered itself as a potential host after Denver's withdrawal, but the IOC declined Salt Lake City's offer.
-On 5 February 1973, the IOC selected Innsbruck, the city that had hosted the Games twelve years earlier.
+On 5 February 1973, the IOC invited Innsbruck, the city that had hosted the Games twelve years earlier.